dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ---
-title: ".NET MAUI Graphics: Draw objects"
+title: ".NET MAUI Graphics: Draw graphical objects"
-description: "The .NET MAUI graphics library enables you to draw objects on a drawing canvas." ms.date: 07/28/2021
+description: "The .NET MAUI graphics library enables you to draw graphical objects on a canvas." ms.date: 07/28/2021
 ---

-# .NET MAUI Graphics: Draw objects
+# Draw graphical objects

 <!-- Sample link goes here -->

 The .NET Multi-platform App UI (.NET MAUI) graphics library, in the `Microsoft.Maui.Graphics` namespace, enables you to draw graphical objects on a canvas.
 This library defines the drawing canvas as an `ICanvas` object.

 The .NET MAUI `GraphicsView` control provides access to an `ICanvas` object, on which properties can be set and methods invoked to draw graphical objects.
-For more information about the `GraphicsView`, see [.NET MAUI GraphicsView](~/user-interface/controls/graphicsview.md).
+For more information about the `GraphicsView`, see [GraphicsView](~/user-interface/controls/graphicsview.md).

 > [!IMPORTANT]
 > Graphical objects are drawn on an `ICanvas` in units of pixels.